 Theatre (THE) courses

-THE 101 Introduction to Theatre and Drama ArtsGeneral Education Component: GEC 112 - Human Cultures: The Arts.
+THE 101 Introduction to the Performing ArtsGeneral Education Component: GEC 112 - Human Cultures: The Arts.

 The creative processes of transforming drama to stage, film and television.
 A study of the collaborations and contributions that the various artists make to the process.
 Intended to increase the audience's ability to think critically about the artistic experience.
 Buying tickets to and attendance at local productions required.